 Why waste money on buying potpourri from the market when you can make it at home?
 Use all the possible fruit peels and rinds which remain after you have consumed the fruit and dry them either in the sun or a food dryer.
 Then crush it and add the flavor of your choice.
 Your homemade potpourri is ready.

-6. Keep slugs away
+6. Smart ways to recycle food waste and Keep slugs away

 Garden slugs tend to eat up your favorite plants and their roots.
 Hence instead of throwing away groundnut shells or egg shells, you can place them around your plants stem on the soil. garden slugs cannot climb them due to the rough surface and hence won’t affect your plants.

 7. Polish brass and copper

 8. Easter Eggs dye